1jour1vin

 Wine rated (2020 guide) 99/100

-A clean sweep for the Thienpont trio in 2019.
+The Thienpont trio had a stellar 2019.
 If Larcis is the stone and Beauséjour HDL is the earth, Pavie Macquin is the sky.
 The nose reveals a sensual, seductive character—dare we say sexy?
-The extravagant, almost oriental fruit, along with notes of spice and fine oak, are enhanced by an airy, musky touch.
+The extravagant, almost oriental fruit, along with notes of spice and fine oak, are enhanced by an ethereal, musky touch.
 The palate is taut and vibrant.
-This is a wine at its absolute peak, with velvety tannins propelled by incredible energy and a structure that is entirely vertical.
+This is a wine at its absolute peak, with velvety tannins propelled by incredible energy and a structure that soars with verticality.
 It is the terroir in all its splendor, with a dynamic, racy signature and wild energy.
 Immense.

 Vert de Vin